kapistelijaKrisu/JavaPaint/Documentation/aiheenKuvausJaRakenne.md

 ### Subject
 Simplified version*Difference with windows paint is that it will contain alpha channel and usable on linux
-<br />**Difference with windows paint is that it will contain alpha channel and usable on linux**
+<br />**Difference with windows paint is that it will contain alpha channel and will run on anything that has java 1.8 or above.**

 ### Users
 The artist

 ### Actions
-Create, modify and save images as bitmap and/or png *Difference with windows paint is that it will contain alpha channel and usable on linux*
+Create, modify and save images as png or jpg.

 ### Class Diagram